orgaPumpkin/esp-remote-board/README.md

 It is a Hat for the esp8266, which contains an IR receiver, an IR emitter, and two buttons to send set messages.

 I made this board in order to make this project more accessible, as putting the esp8266 into the Hat is way easier than connecting the components to a breadboard.
-Additionally, a Hat is way more compact and clean than a breadboard and gives the project the filling of a final product.
+Additionally, a Hat is way more compact and clean than a breadboard and gives the project the feeling of a final product.

 ![3D render](pictures/3d.png)
 ![pcb](pictures/hat_pcb.png)